 Dimensions: 0.5 x 2.6 x 3.8 inches

-Remember that although steel is stronger than aluminium, it is also a lot heavier.
-The nature of the weight means that a lot of climbers do choose aluminium pieces over steel ones.
+Remember that although steel is stronger than aluminum, it is also a lot heavier.
+The nature of the weight means that a lot of climbers do choose aluminum pieces over steel ones.

 Not every climber enjoys climbing up rock faces in the sun, and we understand that.
 Ice climbing can be both beautiful and treacherous at the same time, and ice climbing can be an incredibly difficult pursuit.